lablabs/terraform-aws-eks-kubernetes-dashboard/README.md

 ## Description

-A terraform module to deploy an ExternalDNS on Amazon EKS cluster.
+A terraform module to deploy an Kubernetes Dashboard on Amazon EKS cluster.

 ## Related Projects